Minister, CEO and Executive

 The Chief Financial Officer (CFO) provides financial leadership and supervision across ACC.
 He's in charge of:

-Mark joined ACC in April 2012.
-Mark is a member of both the Institute of Chartered Accountants and the Institute of Directors.
+John joined ACC in April 2017.
+John is a full member of the Chartered Accountants Australia and New Zealand.

-The Chief Information Officer has end to end accountability for leading ACC’s Information Technology strategy development.
+The Chief Technology and Innovation Officer has end to end accountability for leading ACC’s Information Technology strategy development.
 He's accountable for defining the initiatives that will deliver on this strategy and for working with our strategic partners to deliver and manage the solutions required.
+He is also responsible for our Enterprise Portfolio Management Office (EPMO) which provides enterprise-wide support for programme and project governance and supports the business to deliver change.

 Peter is an experienced technology executive, with over 25 years leading technology change, mainly in financial services.